 - 1. Connect the SMART2 Interface Cable (01019944) to the 14-Pin connector on the back of the SMART2.
-See SMART Antenna Interface Cable (Optional Accessory) on page 86 for information about this cable. - 2.
+See SMART Antenna Interface Cable (Optional Accessory) on page 84 for information about this cable. - 2.
 Connect the BATT+ and BATT- bare wires of the interface cable to a +7 to +30 VDC power supply.

-For details about the power supply required, see Power Supply Requirements for the SMART2 below.
+For details about the power supply required, see Power Supply Requirements for the SMART2 on the next page.